pentandra/account_us_sstp/tests/scenario_account_us_sstp_sale.rst

 ==========================================

-For no other reason than that the ZIP Code search is simplest, I'm testing the tax code logic in this section.
+For no other reason than that the ZIP Code search is simplest, I'm testing the ``foo`` tax code logic in this section.
 Notice that the matching boundary record was the only one set with a tax code as part of the :ref:`setup`.

 Create sale::